hvasbath/beat/docs/examples/FFI_kinematic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Elementary GFs
 ==============
 Now the Green's Functions store(s) have to be calculated again for the "geometry" problem with higher resolutions.
-Please remember `Example I <https://hvasbath.github.io/beat/examples/Rectangular.html#calculate-greens-functions>`__.
+Please remember `Example 2 <https://hvasbath.github.io/beat/examples/Rectangular.html#calculate-greens-functions>`__.
 There the optimization was run using Green's Functions depth and distance sampling of 4km with 0.5Hz sampling.
 This may be accurate enough for the *geometry* type of optimization, however, for a finite fault optimization the aim is to resolve details of the rupture propagation and the slip distribution.
 So the setup parameters of the "geometry" Green's Functions would need to be changed to higher resolution.
 In this case we want to use wavelengths of up to 0.5Hz ergo a depth and distance sampling of 1 km and 2Hz sample rate may be precise enough.
 Of course, these parameters depend on the problem setup and have to be adjusted individually for each problem!
 So please open the *Laquila/config_geometry.yaml* and edit the parameters accordingly.
 Running this calculation will take a long time depending on the number of CPUs at hand.
 (With 25 CPUs the calculation took approximately 15Hrs)::

   beat build_gfs Laquila --datatypes='seismic' --execute